Myofascial Pain Disorder Treatment in Jupiter, FL

 What Is Myofascial Pain Disorder?

-Myofascial pain disorder (MPD), or myofascial pain syndrome, is caused by the development of trigger points in the muscles of the jaw, face, and neck.
-Trigger points can cause pain, stiffness, and a limited range of motion in the jaw.
-It’s the most common type of TMJ disorder and is typically treated with physical therapy, massage therapy, and trigger point injections.
+Myofascial pain disorder (MPD), also known as Myofascial Pain Syndrome, occurs when trigger points develop in the muscles of the jaw, face, and neck, causing pain, tension, and limited jaw mobility.
+MPD is the most common type of TMJ disorder and is often treated with physical therapy, trigger point injections, and innovative therapies such as dry needling or Botox.

 middle-aged man smiling at his dental visit